outscale/frieza/docs/README.md

 Confirmation is asked by default but you can overide this behavior with `--auto-approve` option.

+## Set configuration

+Frieza has a number of options which can set or unset.
+Feel free to explore `frieza config` sub-commands.

 # License

 > Copyright Outscale SAS